lfos/calcurse/contrib/holiday/README.md

 #       The weekday is specified as 1->Monday 2->Thuesday ...
 irregular holiday:
     - Eastersunday: "easter +0 day"
     - Eastermonday: "easter +1 day"
     - Thanksgiving: 11-01 +4 4
 ```

-`calcurse-holiday holiday.yaml 2021 2022` this will read the holiday
+`calcurse-holiday holiday.yaml 2021 2022` will read the holiday template from the
-template from the `holiday.yaml` File and create the holiday events for
-the years `2021` and `2022`
+`holiday.yaml` file and create the holiday events for the years `2021` and `2022`

 Notes
 -----